 Table 6.
-Teacher's Strategies to Help Students Overcome Their Anxiety No. Strategies Descriptions 1.
-Relaxation, music, and laughter - - Play a game as ice-breaking Explain in both English and Indonesian 2.
-Self- encouragement - Saying it's OK to make a mistake Give a reward 3.
-Keeping journal - I didn't provide the students with a journal because they have a textbook 4.
-Addition considerations for the second language context - Allow students to use their native language Give extra time to students to answer questions
+Teacher's Strategies to Help Students Overcome Their Anxiety

+No. Strategies Descriptions

+1. Relaxation, - Play a game as ice-breaking

+music, and Explain in both English and

+laughter Indonesian

+2. Self- - Saying it's OK to make a

+encouragement mistake

+Give a reward

+3. Keeping journal - I didn't provide the students

+with a journal because they

+have a textbook

+4. Addition - Allow students to use their

+considerations native language

+for the second Give extra time to students to

+language context answer questions